Dragon Quest III: Plot

 After defeating Baramos in a ferocious battle and returning to Aliahan, the Hero's celebration is cut off as Zoma, Baramos's master and the game's true villain, reveals his existence.
 He attacks and opens a pit to the Dark World, which the Hero jumps into.
 The Dark World is, in fact, Alefgard (of the previous installments of the series), where the Hero must acquire several of the artifacts that were collected in the original Dragon Quest, including the Sun Stone and the Rain Staff.
 Rubiss, a legendary sage, has been turned to stone and is rescued by the Hero, and the Hero receives the Sacred Amulet in return.
 These items, as in the original game, create the Rainbow Bridge which leads the Hero to Zoma's castle for the final confrontation.
 Along the way, the Hero briefly reunites with Ortega as he is slain by Zoma's monsters, then continues on to defeat the revived Baramos, now turned into the powerful Baramos Bomus and later into the skeletal Baramos Gonus.
 With the Ball of Light given by the Dragon Queen, the Hero defeats Zoma and frees Alefgard, but Zoma boasts that evil will eventually return to the land and the Hero will not live long enough to stop it.
 For their bravery, the Hero receives the title of "Erdrick" ("Loto" in the Japanese version).
 The Hero later vanishes from Alefgard, leaving their sword and armor to be passed down throughout the ages so that their descendants can continue to protect the world from evil.

+In a post-credit scene of HD-2D Remake, the Dragon Queen's High Priest vows to take care of her child, revealing himself to be Hargon.